arikunco/git-mba/README.md

-# Installation of GIT at Data MBA Program
+# Installation of Git and Github

 This github contains two files: